kbrew-dev/kbrew/README.md

 ### Recipe

 A recipe defines the end to end installation of a set of things along with some custom steps and metadata.
-Checkout kafka-operator.yaml in context of following terms explained:
+Checkout kafka-operator.yaml or similar recipes in context of the terms being explained here.
+All public recipes are maintained in the repo https://github.com/kbrew-dev/kbrew-registry

 #### Repository